heetbeet/WSL-launch-GUI/README.md

 Requires VcXsrv installed.
 Install directory should either be in %programfiles% (e.g. C:\Program Files\VcXsrv), or registered in the system path.

+For some reason the latest version of VcXsrv does not run on my system.
+If you have the same bug, rather use: https://sourceforge.net/projects/portable-x-server/postdownload

 ## Features

 - checks if X server is running and automatically launches one